 The land is flat.
 Canals run straight as a spear alongside the train.
 I looked at my first dyke, running off into a wood, as we ran along the track.
 Is England this clichéd as soon as you take the train from the port?

 A change at Rotterdam.
 The station platforms surrounded by glass, high-powered moneyed modern office towers, angled buildings, shards of steel.
-It seemed a sterile city.
-But I reflected, at least different and not serving up completely what was expected of Holland.
+It looked a sterile city.
+But at least serving up something slightly different from the morning of continual conventional Holland.

 And then another unexpected turn.
 Our Amsterdam train, a few minutes out of the station, came to a halt on a bridge over a canal.